Stopping Semaglutide? Here’s How to Keep the Weight Off (in 6 Steps) - Winnett Specialist Group

 Conversely, participants who had used liraglutide and maintained a regular exercise routine after discontinuing the drug regained only 2.5kg.

-The study found that ‘Body weight and body composition were maintained one year after termination of supervised exercise, in contrast to weight regain after termination of treatment with obesity pharmacotherapy alone.’
+According to the study, ‘Body weight and body composition were maintained one year after termination of supervised exercise, in contrast to weight regain after termination of treatment with obesity pharmacotherapy alone.’

-Dr Winnett says the bottom line is to ‘just get moving’: ‘at least 30 minutes of exercise per day, five times per week, including ideally two or three sessions of weight-bearing exercise a week.’
+Dr Winnett says the bottom line is to ‘just get moving.
+At least 30 minutes of exercise per day, five times per week, including ideally two or three sessions of weight-bearing exercise a week.’

 4. Adjust your expectations